-Then, guide the same rope of dough under the rope in the middle.
+Then, guide the same dough rope under the middle rope.

 Finally, place the rope over the outermost two right ropes.
 (My mantra: over two, under one, over two.)

-Repeat the process, making sure to always start with the outermost left rope of dough.
+Repeat the process, always starting with the outermost left rope of dough.
 (You can also just make your standard issue three-stranded braid.)